CEP-Comwell/proxmox_addons/docs/integration-guide.md

 - **edgesec-RADIUS:** Authenticates devices and users, issues certificates, and updates NetBox metadata.
 Interfaces with Vault and REST backend.
 - **edgesec-REST:** Device enrollment backend, provides API/CLI for device onboarding, certificate requests, and metadata updates.
 Integrates with Vault and RADIUS.
 - **edgesec-TAPx:** Modular traffic mirroring with SIEM-triggered full packet visibility.
 Integrates with SDN fabric and can be triggered by SIEM or security events for dynamic packet capture and analysis.
-- **edgesec-SDN Fabric:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
+- **edgesec-SDN:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
 - **NetBox:** Source of truth for device metadata, referenced by RADIUS and SDN fabric roles.

 ## Example Workflow